ztlbells/cs269-nlp-4-ml/summary/effective-way-for-GK.md

 ## Motivation: Difficult History Multiple Choice Questions
 Answering real world questions in various subjects it increasingly getting attentions.
 An ambitious [Project Halo][3] was proposed to create a "digital" Aristotle which can encompass most of the worlds'  scientific knowledge as well as solve hard problems.
 Important trials include solving mathematic and chemistry questions.
-In terms of the history questions, there are some NLP attempts for yes-no questions: determining the correctness of the original position [(Kanayama et al., 2012)][4] and recognizing textual entailment between a description in Wikipedia and each options[(Miyao et al,.
-2012)][5].
+In terms of the history questions, there are some NLP attempts for yes-no questions: determining the correctness of the original position [(Kanayama et al., 2012)][4] and recognizing textual entailment between a description in Wikipedia and each options[(Miyao et al., 2012)][5].
 Nevertheless, none of these approaches can solve difficult history multiple choice questions as shown in Figure 1, which require a huge amount of background knowledge.

 ![](https://github.com/ztlbells/cs269-nlp-4-ml/blob/master/summary/F1a.png?raw=true)
 ![](https://github.com/ztlbells/cs269-nlp-4-ml/blob/master/summary/F1b.png?raw=true)